 This is part of a series of articles about malware protection.

-Malware scanners and removers are tools that are designed to detect and remove malware from a computer.
+Malware scanners and removers are tools that are designed to detect and eliminate malware from a computer.
 Some key features of these tools include:

 There are two main types of malware removal tools: on-premise and online.
 On-premise tools are installed on a computer and run locally, while online tools are accessed through a web browser and run on a remote server.